Rhombohedral graphite junctions as a platform for continuous tuning between topologically trivial and non-trivial electronic phases: Discussion

 For thinner films, it would be possible to use surface sensitive methods as applied to two-dimensional crystals like graphene multilayers \cite{Liu2018} to probe the junction.
 One complication is that the signal from the surface state on the outer surface of a heterostructure made of rhombohedral crystals might overshadow signatures of the interface state.
 However, we suggest that this can be avoided by applying an out-of-plane electric field using an electrostatic gate \cite{Taychatanapat2010, Onodera2019}, through surface doping \cite{Kang2017, Zhang2024, Lim2024}, or tunnelling tips which induce local fields \cite{Ariskina2021}; this would split the energies of the surface and junction states.
 Fig.\@ \ref{fig:gating}a shows an example of a heterostructure consisting of a rhombohedral trilayer placed upon a rhombohedral-half crystal.
-The wave vector-resolved electronic density of states for the external field $E_{0}=0.1\tfrac{\gamma_{1}}{ec}\approx10^{-2}$ V \AA$^{-1}$ \ is shown in Fig.\@ \ref{fig:gating}b--see Supplementary Note 7 for the results with no external field.
-We have determined the impact of this electric field by performing a self-consistent calculation of charge redistribution amongst all the layers in the heterostructure \cite{Koshino2010, Soneji2025}.
-We use green, red, and blue to show the fraction of the electronic state at a given wave vector localised on the two surface layers ($J+2$ and $J+3$) of the heterostructure, the two layers either side of the physical interface ($J$ and $J+1$), and the $J-1$ and $J-2$ layers respectively.
-Because of the finite thickness of trilayer graphene, dispersion of the interface states differ in details as compared to Fig.\@ \ref{fig:sliding}a.
+The wave vector-resolved electronic density of states for the external field $E_{0}=0.1\tfrac{\gamma_{1}}{ec}\approx10^{-2}$ V \AA$^{-1}$ \ is shown in Fig.\@ \ref{fig:gating}b--see Supplementary Note 6 for the results with no external field.
+We have determined the impact of this electric field by performing a self-consistent calculation of charge redistribution amongst all the layers in the heterostructure \cite{Koshino2010}.
+We use green, red, and blue to show the fraction of the electronic state at a given wave vector localised on the two surface layers ($\J+2$ and $\J+3$) of the heterostructure, the two layers either side of the physical interface ($\J$ and $\J+1$), and the $\J-1$ and $\J-2$ layers respectively.
+Because of the finite thickness of trilayer graphene, dispersion of the interface states differs in details as compared to Fig.\@ \ref{fig:sliding}a.
 Nevertheless, the interface states are well separated in energy from the surface state, and follow a similar evolution with $\lambda$ as seen before.
-For the AB$|$AB junction, $\lambda=0$, the green state on the outer surface is clearly distinguished from the two red interface states.
-One of the interface states for the AB$|$BC junction, $\lambda=1$, is green, because even at the valley centre it is localised on layers $J-1$ and $J+2$.
+For the AB$|$AB junction, $\lambda=0$, the green state on the outer surface is clearly distinguished from the red interface states.
+One of the interface states for the AB$|$BC junction, $\lambda=1$, is green, because even at the valley centre it is localised on layers $\J-1$ and $\J+2$.
 This demonstrates the difference between the topologically non-trivial configurations AB$|$AB and AB$|$BC.
-Given the tremendous progress in graphene-based van der Waals heterostructure fabrication \cite{Yang2019, Lau2022} and their mechanical manipulation \cite{RibieroPalau2018, Hu2022, Yeo2025}, as well as availability of rhombohedral crystals with thickness from a few to tens of layers \cite{Shi2020, Kaladzhyan2021, Zhang2024}, we anticipate that the fascinating and richly structured junction states proposed can be realised and explored experimentally.
-Different junctions could be probed either explicitly by moving one of the crystals or by investigating differently stacked local domains.